PASSIONLab/ELBA/README.md

 # Citation
 To cite our work or to know more about our methods, please refer to:

 > Giulia Guidi, Oguz Selvitopi, Marquita Ellis, Leonid Oliker, Katherine Yelick, Aydın Buluç.
-[Parallel String Graph Construction and Transitive Reduction for De Novo Genome Assembly](https://arxiv.org/pdf/2010.10055.pdf). arXiv:2010.10055 [cs.DC].
-2020 Oct 20.
+[Parallel String Graph Construction and Transitive Reduction for De Novo Genome Assembly](https://arxiv.org/pdf/2010.10055.pdf).
+Proceedings of the IPDPS, 2021.

 Further design choices and results in terms of accuracy can be found here: